mass-payments icon

 Local Currency Transactions

-Local bank transfers enable a business to send funds in the recipient’s local currency.
+Local bank transfers enables a business to send funds in the recipient’s local currency easily.
 This can be advantageous to both parties, as the sender avoids currency conversion fees, and the recipient can receive funds directly, without having to convert them.

 Lower Risks and Fewer Errors